-Today I stopped by Buddy Day at a nearby park, sponsored by Down Syndrome Families of Las Cruces.
-I saw super heroes, without capes, doing many amazing and wonderful things.
-The early spring grounds were packed with kids and their families having a blast in the jumping balloons, eating hot dogs and nachos and cuddling the animals in the petting zoo.
+Today I saw super heroes, without capes, doing many amazing and wonderful things.
+I had stopped by Buddy Day, sponsored by Down Syndrome Families of Las Cruces at a nearby park.
+The early spring grounds were packed with kids and their families zipping around, having a blast in the jumping balloons, eating hot dogs and nachos and cuddling the animals in the petting zoo.
 Horses pulled trolleys loaded with grinning kids around the park.
-Local first responders provided thrills, patient explanations and boosts to look inside their fire trucks and ambulances.
+Local first responders provided thrills, patient explanations, and boosts to look inside their shiny fire trucks and ambulances.

 What a Good Day!

-Spiderman and Mickey Mouse were also making the rounds, kneeling down to hug children, high fiving them and it started me thinking.
-Here’s a great little game to play with your kids that will encourage them to think about what makes them unique.
+Spiderman and Mickey Mouse were also making the rounds, kneeling down to hug children, high fiving them, and listening to their excited chatter.
+It started me thinking.
+Here’s a great little game to play with kids that will encourage them to think about what makes them unique.
 It also gives you a chance to help them see their extended family and others through a different lens.

 A Superhero lens

 Collect a few basic art supplies: paper, crayons, pencils, etc. maybe even some modeling clay and watercolor paints.